 Third, we need discipline.
-Like any good football coach, Paul Roos admits it is unrealistic to win every game.
-But he says that doesn’t mean he shouldn’t build a team culture that expects to win every time by doing all the things within its control to get there.
+Like any good football coach, Paul Roos knew it was unrealistic to win every game.
+But he said that doesn’t mean he shouldn’t build a team culture that expects to win every time by doing all the things within its control to get there.

-“Success is not defined by the outcome of every game day, but what we learn from our losses, the culture we develop and how we progress from season to season,” he says.
+“Success is not defined by the outcome of every game day, but what we learn from our losses, the culture we develop and how we progress from season to season,” he said.